Kpler/kp-pre-commit-hooks/README.md

 It's a pre-push hook and will always run

 #### `check-commit-first-line-length`
-Check that the first line of commit message is not too long It's a pre-push hook and will always run
+Check that the first line of commit message is less than 72 characters It's a pre-push hook and will always run